Known Limitations

 s can't return ref this

 .
-If we don't return the reference then new allocations are introduced and can also lead to potential bugs/issues.
-Therefore it is a conscious design decision not to allow fluent notation.
+If we return by-value then the builder is copied and the original will not be updated.
+Therefore it's a conscious design decision not to allow fluent notation.

 IDisposable